develost/develost.github.io/_posts/2016-02-01-introducing-osm4dys.md

 featured: true
 ---

-# Introducing OSM for the dyslexic
 A GIS application to make OpenStreetMap more accessible by dyslexics, mitigating common reading errors

-## What is the appplication going to do?
+# What is the appplication going to do?
 The primary objective of the application is to mitigate typical reading errors dyslexic people do when reading and browsing OpenStreetMap.

-## Which data sets will it use?
+# Which data sets will it use?
 The proposed appplication use at least the following dataset from OpenStreetMap:

 | Boundaries | Boundaries mark the borders of areas, mostly political, but also of other administrative areas.
 The application will use administrative boundaries as basemap (boundary = administrative , admin_level from 1 to 10)
 | Highways   | Highways in OpenStreetMap are roads, routes, ways , or thoroughfares on land which connects one location to another and has been paved or otherwise improved to allow travel by some conveyance, including motorised vehicles, cyclists, pedestrians, horse riders, and others (but not trains – see Railways for further details).
 The application will use highways as basemap.
 | Buildings  | Houses, factories and ruined buildings.
 The app will use buildings as basemap. |